 In order to download and run the hello application we must use tftp.
 First, hello has to be copied to the tftp directory in your home directory.
-After that you can write the following commands in $\mu$ Clinux:
+After that you can write the following commands in μ Clinux (remember to replace 192.168.0.62 with the ip-number of the current Linux computer):